llostinthesauce/cs1050/README.md

 if you have found this, please only use my work as referance material, and i wish you the best of luck :D

-(these commmits are more of a personal log so that i can look back years from now) (some code towards the end is not updated or incomplete so beware!)
+(these commmits are more of a personal log so that i can look back years from now)

+(some code towards the end is not updated or is incomplete so beware!)